This is a contract for services with Relationship Counseling Group, LLC. In order to begin therapy, you must agree to the following:

 FEES FOR THERAPY

-- $175 per 60-minute couple or individual session with a Licensed Marriage and Family Therapist (Approved Supervisor)
+- $150 per 50-minute couple or individual session with a Licensed Marriage and Family Therapist (LMFT) or Licensed Clinical Mental Health Counselor (LCMHC)

-- $125 per 50-minute couple or individual session with a Licensed Marriage and Family Therapist Associate
+- $250 per 50-minute couple or individual session with a Licensed Marriage and Family Therapist (Approved Supervisor)

 I understand and accept the contract terms as stated above.